YlmRdm/todo/backend/README.md

 Activates the virtual environment in the interactive watch mode.<br>

-**Note: Then, Django REST and CORS should be installed in your virtual environment. if installed already, skip the next step.**
+**Note: Django REST and CORS should be installed in your virtual environment. if installed already, skip the next step.**
 - `pip install djangorestframework`
 - `pip install django-cors-headers`